uchiiii/csv2md/README.md

 1. **Newline within cell in csv is converted to `<br/>` which is newline sign in markdown.**

 ## Contribution
-Bug reports, fixes, or features?
-Feel You are wellcome opening issue or pull request any time.
+Whichever it is bug reports, fixes, or features, you are WELLCOME opening issue or pull request any time.

 # License
 Copyright (c) 2020 Ryosuke Horiuchi.
 Licensed under [the MIT License](http://opensource.org/licenses/MIT).